Rotated Gradients#

 Input format#

 The dip angles (degrees) are positive downward from the horizontal.
 The strike and dip direction angles (degrees) are positive clockwise from North.
-The 3D vector vector data defines the unit normals, which are perpendicular to both the Dip direction & Dip and Strike & Dip directions.
+The 3D vector data defines the unit normals, which are perpendicular to both the Dip direction & Dip and Strike & Dip directions.
 As illustrated below, all three formats define a rotated plane in 3D.

 Background#